Relational, Somatic & Gestalt Therapy · San Francisco, CA

 This isn't therapy as you might expect it

-There's freedom in our space.
 You don't have to sit still, speak perfectly, or perform wellness.
 You may want to pace around, face the wall, yell into a pillow, or just sit in silence.

 We look at what you're carrying and ask: is this actually yours?
 Or was it given to you?